isagitanjiro/Tanjiro/README.md

 ## 🌟 Goals with ZenChain
 - Build more user-friendly tools to **grow the ZenChain ecosystem**.
-- Help onboard new devs via tutorials, scripts, and community support.
+- Help onboard new users and devs via tutorials, scripts, and community support.
 - Participate in bounties, grants, and hackathons on ZenChain.